orthodontic expanders

 1. Straight teeth

-2. Jaw structure and facial profile
+2. Jaw structure and facial profile, orthotropics

 3. Posture